Model AH2P • Earphone Adapter for Use with Office and Home Landline Telephones

-If you have a wired earphone that has a built-in mike, and you want to use that with your desk telephone or cordless telephone, this adapter will accept the 4-conductor 3.5mm male plug of your earphone and allow you to plug the adapter into the 2.5mm jack of your telephone as shown above.
-This adapter is configured to work with AHJ (Apple Headset Jack) configured earphones so you can plug them into your telephone jack.
-The AHJ compatible earphones have a built-in microphone and a 4-conductor TRRS Apple configuration plug.
-If your earphones work with Apple iPhones or the iPhone standard, then you will be able to plug them into your telephone with this adapter.
+If you have a wired earphone that has a built-in mike, and you want to use that with your desk telephone or cordless telephone, this adapter will accept the 4-conductor 3.5mm male plug of your earphone and it is comes with a 14-inch long cable.
+The AH2P has a 3.5mm female jack and the adapter goes between your earphones and the telephone 2.5mm jack.
+The Apple-compatible earphones have a built-in microphone and a 4-conductor TRRS Apple configuration plug.
+If your earphones work with Apple iPhones or the iPhone standard, then this adapter should enable you to plug them into your telephone jack.

 NOTE: Most earphones with built-in mike were made to work with the Apple iPhone standard.
 These include all the earphones offered by our company.
-Any earphones that are made to connect with the older Samsung (OTMP) standard configuration will likely require our SH2P adapter.
-The Samsung (OTMP) configuration plugs use a reverse of the microphone and ground wiriring within the plug.
+Any earphones that are made to connect with the older Samsung (OTMP) standard configuration will not work with the AH2P adapter becaise the Samsung (OTMP) configuration plugs use a reverse of the microphone and ground wiriring within the plug.
 This diagram shows the AH2P adapter and a plug that fits inside the female jack.

 Customer feedback is often a significant factor when it comes to the things that we develop at Scan Sound.
 Customers had been ordering some of our adapters and when questioning them why they ordered a particular adapter, we found many were trying to come up with a way to use their cell phone earphone with their home or office telephone.
 We did some checking and tinkered around with the phone connections and found that we were able to come up with an adapter that seems to do the trick.
 Keep in mind that this adapter has connections that are made to work with iPhone compatible earphones.
 The iPhone earphones have an inline microphone and a 4-conductor TRRS plug using the AHJ connections standard.
 The iPhone compatible earphones will make the correct connections so the earphone hears the audio and the microphone can be heard over the phone to communicate with a home or office telephones that has a 2.5mm jack.